Fuwn/para/README.rst

 What?
 -----

-An example decoder and utility for Flipnote Studios :code:`.ppm` animation format.
+A decoder and utility for the Flipnote Studios :code:`.ppm` animation format.

 Why this over that?
 -------------------